The Cup of Tea

-The American artist Mary Cassatt painted The Cup of Tea in Paris ca. 1879–81.
-The painting depicts Mary’s sister Lydia Cassatt in a typical, upper class-Parisian ritual of afternoon tea.
-Scholars have observed that Cassatt’s choice to employ vivid colors, loose brushstrokes, and unique perspective to portray the scene makes it a quintessentially Impressionist painting.
+The American artist Mary Cassatt painted The Cup of Tea in Paris ca. 1879–1881.
+The painting depicts Mary's sister Lydia Cassatt in a typical, upper class-Parisian ritual of afternoon tea.
+Scholars have observed that Cassatt's choice to employ vivid colors, loose brushstrokes, and novel perspective to portray the scene makes it a quintessentially Impressionist painting.

 It is unclear when this painting was first exhibited.
 The painting is mentioned in Edgar Degas’s preliminary list of works for the Impressionist Exhibition of 1879.
 However, the post-exhibition catalog did not include The Cup of Tea.
 It was confirmed to have appeared in the Sixth Impressionist Exhibit of 1881 where it received much praise as well as criticism.
 The painting was later purchased by a retired American banker and friend of the Cassatt family, James Stillman.
 Today, the painting is in the collection of the Metropolitan Museum of Art in New York.

 Cassatt's identity

 Cassatt was born in the United States in 1844 to parents Robert and Catherine Cassatt.
 She began her art career at the Pennsylvania Academy of Fine Arts in 1861 at the age of seventeen.
 Cassatt was dissatisfied with her art education and yearned to continue her career abroad.
 Her father was hesitant at first.
 He was concerned that it was inappropriate for his daughter of “means and social position” to pursue an artistic career.
 He eventually gave in, and the Cassatt family ended up following Mary to Paris to live with her.

 Scholars have often seen paintings such as The Cup of Tea as an extension of Cassatt's social identity, but their interpretations differ.
 In his study of the artist, Frederick Sweet emphasized the importance of "the environment in which she lived and worked” and treated works such as The Cup of Tea as a natural extension of Cassatt's bourgeois milieu.
-The art historian Griselda Pollock, however, has emphasized the constraints that this identity imposed on Cassatt's choice of subject matter, observing that “for bourgeois women, going into town mingling with crowds of mixed social composition was not only frightening because it became increasingly unfamiliar, but because it was morally dangerous.”
+The art historian Griselda Pollock, however, has emphasized the constraints that this identity imposed on Cassatt's choice of subject matter, observing that "for bourgeois women, going into town mingling with crowds of mixed social composition was not only frightening because it became increasingly unfamiliar, but because it was morally dangerous."
 Pollock argues that Cassatt would not have been able to access the same spaces as her male counterparts for concerns of safety and for her social standing.
 In addition to it being dangerous for a woman to go out alone in the city to paint, it would not have been socially acceptable for women to insert herself into spaces that did not align with her social status.